Belsat TV: Internet

-Belsat has profiles on most social media: Facebook, Twitter, Instagram, TikTok, Telegram, Odnoklassniki, VKontakte and Linkedin.

 Audience

 Television

 According to sociological polls conducted for Belsat by Mia Research from April to May 2019 (with a sample of 1,515 people aged 18 to 64), Belsat is watched by 13% of adult Belarusians.
 The brand's recognisability rose from 27% to 40% between 2015 and 2019.

 There have also been major changes in how the channel's output is watched.
 The traditional method, via satellite receivers, has been replaced by new technology.
 In May 2019, 85% of the Mia Research poll respondents declared that they watch the channel's programmes online, compared to only 18% via satellite dishes, 55% on computers and laptops, and 40% on smartphones.
 8% of viewers were using Smart TV technology, even though the channel's app had only just been launched at time of polling.

 Website

-Compared to former years, there was a steep rise in the activity of Internet users on the channel's website, which has five language versions: Belarusian, Russian, Ukrainian, English and Polish.
+Compared to earlier years, there was a steep rise in the activity of Internet users on the channel's website, which has five language versions: Belarusian, Russian, Ukrainian, English and Polish.
 According to Google Analytics, the site garnered 1,290,042 unique visitors and 12,083,368 views in May 2019, putting it on a par with Western government-funded media in Belarus, such as Radio Svaboda, or independent media such as the Belarusian-language online newspaper Nasha Niva.
 The average number of daily users on the site was 68,153 during that period.

+From 1 to 25 August 2024 all websites was not available, but since 26 August 2024 websites are belongs to TVP.